 Click here for a starting point formulation for a flexible laminating adhesive based on Elvacite® 4345 resin.

-Polypropylene, polyethylene, and thermoplastic olefins are popular materials in many applications because they are lightweight, durable, and inexpensive.
-These surfaces are difficult to adhere to and typically require surface preparation prior to painting or bonding.
-Elvacite® 4036 is a methacrylate copolymer resin that has shown improved adhesion to untreated polyolefins while providing the high degree of weatherability, gloss, and abrasion resistance expected of an acrylic resin.
+Polypropylene, polyethylene, and thermoplastic olefins are popular materials in many applications because they are light-weight, durable, and inexpensive.
+These surfaces are however difficult to adhere to and typically require surface preparation prior to painting or bonding.
+Elvacite® 4036 has shown improved adhesion to untreated polyolefins and provides the weatherability, gloss, and abrasion resistance you would expect from an acrylic.

-Click here for a starting point coating formulation based on Elvacite® 4036 resin.
+For a starting point coating formualtion based on Elvacite® 4036 click here.